LDU Quito: Rivalry with Deportivo Quito

-In the absence of intense rivalry with Aucas and El Nacional, Liga and its fans developed a strong rivalry with Deportivo Quito. in the 2000's.
+In the absence of intense rivalry with Aucas and El Nacional, Liga and its fans developed a strong rivalry with Deportivo Quito. in the 2000s.
 The Clásico Capitalino (Capital Derby) was the most important game in Quito and was considered a "must win" game of the season.
 In 2008 and 2009, the match had national championship implications that exacerbated the rivalry to a greater degree.
 This rivalry has largely been put on hold since Deportivo Quito's relegation to the third tier of Ecuador's football league in 2015, where it has been playing ever since.

 Rivalry with Fluminense

 Since Liga's win over Brazilian team Fluminense F. C. in the 2008 Copa Libertadores final and the Copa Sudamericana final of the following year, a strong international rivalry has developed between the two teams.
 This rivalry reached new heights when the two teams met on a third international final for the 2024 Recopa Sudamericana, which was won by Fluminense.
 This has been the only case of two CONMEBOL teams facing each other on each of the three continental tournaments.